 - Impressions - the number of times the question was displayed to a user.

-- Abandonment Rate - the number of times a user abandoned the survey after viewing the question.
+- Drop-off Rate - the number of times a user abandoned the survey after viewing the question.
 If the question was not set to be required, a user can skip it, and that will not be counted as a drop-off.
 A drop-off occurs when the user left the page without reaching the "Thank You message" at the end of the survey.

 - Date: View responses based on the date they were submitted.
 By default, this filter is set to the last 30 days.